MUnique/OpenMU/docs/Packets/C1-F3-07-PoisonDamage_by-server.md

 ## Is sent when

-The character got damaged by being poisoned.
+The character got damaged by being poisoned on old client versions.

 ## Causes the following actions on the client side

-Shows poison damage, colors the health bar green.
+Removes the damage from the health without showing a damage number.

 ## Structure